afonsopimenta/web-snake-game/README.md

 ## My implementation
 My version of the game was entirely made with html, css and javascript.

-If you want to play the game follow these steps:
+If you want to play the game go to [this website](https://afonsosnake.herokuapp.com).
-- Download the index.html, styles.css and game.js files (styles.css and game.js are inside the public folder);
-- Put them all on the same folder;
-- Right click on the index.html file and open with a web browser of your choice.

 Hope you enjoy it! 😄